10 common post-merger integration risks and how to avoid them

 Overarching post M&A risk: Loss of value

-Ultimately, all the above lead to one risk - failure to realize value in the deal – making all the work done on M&A obsolete.
-Creating shareholder value comes after the deal is done, which is why it’s so crucial for advisors to get out of the transactional mindset and focus on ongoing business lifecycle management and support.
+Ultimately, all the above lead to one risk, the failure to realize value in the deal.
+Creating shareholder value comes after the acquisition, which is why it’s so crucial for advisors to get out of the transactional mindset and focus on ongoing business lifecycle management and support.

 Mitigating M&A integration risks

-Some ways to mitigate post acquisition integration challenges have already been mentioned.
-Let's recap and include some more best practices below.
+Some ways to mitigate post-acquisition integration challenges have already been mentioned.
+Some best practices for post-merger integration include:

 • Be conservative in your deal synergy estimates